Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 With a couple of online tools and a bit of additional know-how, you’ll be well equipped when it comes to identifying and fixing any data leaks you encounter while using a VPN.
 The majority of leaks are easily plugged, although you might need to switch VPN providers if you consistently encounter problems with a specific service.
 It really shouldn’t be happening often, if at all.

-As of 2021, VPN data leaks should be a thing of the past.
+VPN data leaks should be a thing of the past.
 While that’s not always the case, it’s tough to find many free options that can truly protect your data when matched up with a premium service.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 The cookie is used by cdn services like CloudFlare to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
 It does not correspond to any user ID in the web application and does not store any personally identifiable information.

 The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Advertisement".

 This cookies is set by GDPR Cookie Consent WordPress Plugin.
 The cookie is used to remember the user consent for the cookies under the category "Analytics".